 The Department of English and World Languages has established the following learning outcomes for students completing the English major:

-• English majors will be able to situate texts in the appropriate literary, historical, and cultural contexts.
+• English majors will be able to explain the relationship between texts and their broader literary, historical, and cultural contexts.